openstates/documentation/contributing/pupa-conversion.rst

     15:43:35 INFO billy: imported 0 bill files 15:43:35 INFO billy: imported 0 committee files

-The key line there is the 170 legislator files, matching the number of person objects reported by pupa.
+The import part to check is the ``{{n}} legislator files``, which ought to match the number of person objects reported by pupa.

-Once you get to this point you have successfully converted a scraper to pupa!
-Congratulations and thank you!

-Now let's make sure your work gets integrated.
+Once you get to this point, you have successfully converted a scraper to pupa!
+Congratulations, and thank you!
+Let's make sure your hard work gets integrated.

 Creating Your Pull Request
 --------------------------

-Once you have some real work done it'd be best to go ahead and let us know so that we can avoid duplicating effort.
+Once you have this work done, go ahead and let us know so that we can avoid duplicating effort.

-The preferred way to do this is to open a work-in-progress PR, naming your PR something like [WIP] convert $STATE to pupa.
-(A helpful guide to making PRs with GitHub is here: https://help.github.com/articles/creating-a-pull-request/)
+The preferred way to do this is to open a work-in-progress PR, naming your PR something like ``[WIP] Convert {{state}} to pupa``.
+A helpful guide to making PRs with GitHub is here: https://help.github.com/articles/creating-a-pull-request/

-It'd also be a good time (if you hadn't already) to comment on `#1442 <https://github.com/openstates/openstates/issues/1442>`_ so that we can update it so that others beginning this process can be aware of your work and avoid duplicating it.

-Someone from the team will review the changes and possibly ask if you can make some minor fixes, but no matter the state your work will be helpful.
-If you'd like to continue, :doc:`pupa-conversion-2` has information on converting the remaining scrapers.
+Someone from the team will review the PR and possibly request that you make some minor fixes, but no matter the status your work will be helpful.
+If you'd like to continue on, :doc:`pupa-conversion-2` has information on converting the remaining types of scrapers.